Optimization of the Generalized Covariance Estimator in Noncausal Processes: Conclusions

-\section{Conclusions}
+\section{\textbf{Conclusions}}

 In this paper, we have investigated the performance of the $GCov$ in estimating mixed causal and noncausal models.
 The $GCov$ estimator, being a semi-parametric method, offers the advantage of not assuming any specific error distribution.
-By utilizing a portmanteau-type criterion based on nonlinear autocovariances, it ensures consistent estimates and consequently allows for the identification of the causal and noncausal orders of the mixed VAR.\\ Our findings highlight the importance of considering an adequate number and type of nonlinear autocovariances in the objective function of the $GCov$ estimator.
+Utilizing a portmanteau-type criterion based on nonlinear autocovariances ensures consistent estimates and consequently allows for the identification of the causal and noncausal orders of the mixed VAR.\\ Our findings highlight the importance of considering an adequate number and type of nonlinear autocovariances in the objective function of the $GCov$ estimator.
 When these autocovariances are insufficient or inadequate, or when the error density closely resembles the Gaussian distribution, identification issues can arise.
 This manifests in the presence of local minima in the objective function, occurring at parameter values associated with incorrect causal and noncausal orders.
-Consequently, the optimization algorithm may converge to a local minimum, leading to inaccurate estimates.\\ To overcome the problem of local minima and improve the estimation accuracy of mixed VAR models, we propose the use of the Simulated Annealing (SA) optimization algorithm as an alternative to conventional numerical optimization methods.
+Consequently, the optimization algorithm may converge to a local minimum, leading to inaccurate estimates.\\ To overcome the problem of local minima and improve the estimation accuracy of mixed VAR models, we propose the use of the SA optimization algorithm as an alternative to conventional numerical optimization methods.
 The SA algorithm effectively manages the identification issues caused by local minima, successfully eliminating their effects.
-By exploring the parameter space in a more robust and flexible manner, SA provides a reliable solution for obtaining more accurate estimates of the causal and noncausal orders.\\ Finally, the paper applies the $Gcov22$ method to two bivariate commodity price series and assesses its performance by employing various initial points for the optimization problem.
-The results highlight the existence of local minima in one of the bivariate processes, emphasizing the importance of carefully selecting suitable initial values to obtain accurate estimates when utilizing the $GCov$ estimator.
+By exploring the parameter space more robustly and flexibly, SA provides a reliable solution for obtaining more accurate estimates of the causal and noncausal orders.\\ The paper applies the $GCov22$ estimator to a bivariate commodity price series.
+The results highlight the existence of local minima in the bivariate processes, emphasizing the role of the SA algorithm in providing reliable results in empirical research.